-The operator shall take all precautions to avoid contamination, cross-contamination and impairment of the safety and quality of petfood and any misuse or confusion.
+The company must take every precaution to avoid contamination, cross-contamination and any adverse effect on the safety and quality of the pet food and its raw materials, as well as any misuse or confusion.
 All receiving and loading facilities as well as storage, processing and conveying facilities must be designed and operated in such a way as to minimise the likelihood of contamination.
 Particular attention shall be paid to contamination by: